-- From any menu option on a menu tab, press the EXIT key to jump directly to the top of the tab. - From the bottom of a menu tab, press the DOWN Cursor key to jump directly to the top of the tab. - From the top of a menu tab, press the RIGHT or LEFT Cursor keys to scroll to the next tab.
-You can also jump to the beginning or end of the tab rotation by repeatedly pressing the RIGHT or LEFT Cursor keys. - If there is a down arrow at the bottom of a menu tab, press the DOWN Cursor key to scroll to additional menu options. - If there is a right or left arrow on a menu option, press the RIGHT or LEFT Cursor keys to make setting changes or see more information. - If you press MENU or EXIT to leave the Main Menu and then return to the Main Menu at a later time, the menu will open to the same tab as the last time the Main Menu was displayed.
+- From any menu option on a menu tab, press the EXIT key to jump directly to the top of the tab. - From the bottom of a menu tab, press the DOWN key to jump directly to the top of the tab. - From the top of a menu tab, press the LEFT or RIGHT Cursor keys to scroll to the next tab.
+You can also jump to the beginning or end of the tab rotation by repeatedly pressing the RIGHT or LEFT Cursor keys. - If there is a down arrow at the bottom of a menu tab, press the DOWN Cursor key to scroll to additional menu options. - If there is a right or left arrow on a menu option, press the RIGHT or LEFT Cursor keys to make setting changes or see more information. - If you press the MENU key or EXIT key to leave the Main Menu and then return to the Main Menu at a later time, the menu will open to the same tab as the last time the Main Menu was displayed.